TheMarmots/ArchKatas2022/ADRs/APIAbstract.md

 #### Positive
 * We don't have to deploy API services and directly expose their routes providing an easier (and more extensible) mechanism for adding new functionality.
-* Clients won't have to individually handle things like TLS termination, etc. This can be down by the load balancers at this layer.
+* Clients won't have to individually handle things like TLS termination, etc. This can be done by the load balancers at this layer.

 #### Negative
 * Slightly more complexity.
 Much make sure new routes are added this layer while also connecting the corresponding route handler microservices.